-On top of the general corporate law requirements, credit institutions should comply with disclosure provisions relating to prudential supervision, imposed by the CSSF circular 19/731 (which repealed circulars 15/602 and 19/710) and the Commission Implementing Regulation (EU) 2021/451 of 17 December 2020 laying down implementing technical standards for the application of Regulation (EU) No 575/2013 of the European Parliament and of the Council with regard to supervisory reporting of institutions and repealing Implementing Regulation (EU) No 680/2014.
-According to the later, credit institutions are required to transmit data relating to their activities on a monthly, quarterly, half-yearly or annual basis, depending on the subject matter.
+On top of the general corporate law requirements, credit

+institutions should comply with disclosure provisions relating to prudential supervision, imposed by the CSSF circular 19/731 (which repealed circulars 15/602 and 19/710) and the Commission Implementing EU Regulation2021/451 of 17 December 2020 laying down implementing technical standards for the application of EU Regulation 575/2013 with regard to supervisory reporting of institutions and repealing Implementing EU Regulation 680/2014.
+According to the later, credit institutions are required to transmit data relating to their activities on a monthly, guarterly, half-yearly or annual basis, depending on the subject matter.
 The CSSF circular 19/731 governs the annual disclosure of information of credit institutions, including annual accounts.
-The receiver of the above data will either be the CSSF or the ECB depending on whether the supervised credit institution gualifies as significant or not.
+The receiver of the above data will either be the CSSF or the ECB depending on whether the supervised credit institution qualifies as significant or not.

-17. Does consolidated supervision of a bank exist in your jurisdiction?
+18. Does consolidated supervision of a bank exist in your jurisdiction?
 If so, what are the consequences?